doriszmr/scATD/readme.md

 🔴 **Note:** **VAE-sf corresponds to scATD-sf, VAE-gf corresponds to scATD-gf, and Dist-VAE corresponds to scATD-sf-dist, representing independent models developed under the scATD framework.**

 Your contributions, feedback, and suggestions are highly appreciated.
-If you encounter any issues or have questions, feel free to reach out to the authors via the provided email addresses.
+If you encounter any issues or have questions, feel free to reach out to the author2 (Zeyu Luo, Email: [1024226968@qq.com](mailto:1024226968@qq.com)) via the provided email addresses.
 Thank you for your interest in our work!

 ## Dataset Available